San Francisco transit police come under fire after handcuffing a black man eating a sandwich

 Li was among those who attended the Saturday protest and has been posting photos of people eating on the transit system, with the hashtag #eatingonBART.
 Others used the hashtags #brunchonBART and #eatingatBART.

-Police are investigating the matter, according to news reports, and will analyze videos posted on social media as well as from officer's body cameras.
+Police are investigating the matter, according to news reports, and will analyse videos posted on social media as well as from officer's body cameras.

 After the video went viral, BART tweeted that Foster wasn't arrested but was "lawfully handcuffed" after refusing to provide his name for a citation.
 "No matter how you feel about eating on BART, the officer saw someone eating and asked him to stop, when he didn't he was given a citation," the agency tweeted.